 - You can prepare the sauce separately if you don’t have a mortar and pestle to make it home.

 - Cucumber.
-This recipe is perfect for English, Lebanese, or mini cucumbers.
-This is the main ingredient for this recipe, so be sure to find these, if possible, for the best tasting.
+This recipe is perfect for English, Lebanese, Persian, or mini cucumbers.
+This is the main ingredient, so be sure to find these, if possible, for the best tasting.
 Thin skins and cucumbers are best for this salad because they are crispy with a slight tang and sweetness.
-The extra moisture also yields excess liquids when pounded.
-A very good thing about this salad!

 - Green beans.
 Long snake beans are traditionally used, but any green beans will work!

 - Tomatoes.
-Ripe cherry tomatoes are excellent as they yield more flavor and liquid to the sauce.
-Any tomatoes will do.
-Pick slightly softer ones, if possible.
+Ripe cherry tomatoes are excellent, adding flavor and juice to the salad.
+Any tomatoes will do, but pick slightly softer ones if possible.

 - Garlic.
 Use fresh raw garlic cloves; you'll want to smash these into small pieces but not turn them into a paste.

 - Chilis.
-Use fresh Thai peppers for this recipe.
-Use anywhere from 1-10 pieces according to your spice level preference.
-Thai chilis are extremely spicy, especially when cooking with the seeds on.
+Use fresh Thai peppers for this recipe, anywhere from 1 to 10 pieces, according to your spice level preference.
+Thai chilis are extremely spicy, especially when cooked with the seeds on.
 Don't pound the chilis until they break apart for a less spicy taste.
-Leave them semi-whole as the seeds will release oil that makes a recipe extra spicy.
+Leave them semi-whole, as the seeds will release oil that makes a recipe extra spicy.
 Chili flakes are an option if you are unable to find fresh chilis.

 - Fish sauce.
-Use lighter fish sauce brands like Three Crab or Red Boat.
-They are less salty and have a more mild flavor.
+Use lighter brands like Three Crab or Red Boat.
+They are less salty and have a milder flavor.

 - Sugar.
-Use palm sugar, brown, white, monk fruit, honey, or agave for the sweeteners.
+For the sweeteners, use palm sugar, brown or white sugar, monk fruit, honey, or agave.

 - Lime juice.
 Use lemon juice as a substitute, but lime juice will give a better tangy taste.